About this Event:

 If you have ADPKD, you are likely to develop cysts in organs other than your kidneys; most commonly in your liver.
 This is referred to as polycystic liver disease (PLD).
 People without ADPKD can develop PLD too, with approximately 1 in 500 people carrying the genes that cause PLD.
 In some patients with liver involvement, the liver can grow to be three times the size of a healthy liver; resulting in the need for transplantation.

-In this webinar, Dr. Leslie Lilly, MD MSc FRCP(C) will summarize the role of liver transplantation in the management of PKD and PLD, and will also discuss the outcomes of liver transplantation in patients with these diseases.
-We will also be joined by PKD patient and two-time liver transplant recipent, Jan Robertson who will share her journey through the transplant process.
+In this webinar, Dr. Leslie Lilly, MD MSc FRCP(C) summarized the role of liver transplantation in the management of PKD and PLD, and also discussed the outcomes of liver transplantation in patients with these diseases.
+We were also joined by PKD patient and two-time liver transplant recipient, Jan Robertson who shared her journey through the transplant process.

 About the Speakers: